 Whether through organic growth, mergers or acquisitions: Isolated solutions are not uncommon in the IT landscape of companies.
-Different tasks require specialised applications.
+Different tasks require specialized applications.
 Different initiatives may have spawned other software solutions.
 Thus, over time, a mosaic of applications can emerge in which each part has its raison d'être.
 Nevertheless, there are significant advantages to linking all these applications together.
 One discipline that addresses this is Enterprise Application Integration, or EAI for short.
 Its goal is to connect databases as well as workflows.

 Enterprise Application Integration aims to use applications, information or much more data that is already available more efficiently and minimise errors by linking them.
-For this purpose, it provides the corresponding IT infrastructure: Through third-party software, the applications already in use today, such as an ERP, CRM or e-commerce software, are to be integrated and thus synchronised.
+For this purpose, it provides the corresponding IT infrastructure: Through third-party software, the applications already in use today, such as an ERP, CRM or e-commerce software, are to be integrated and thus synchronized.

 But EAI wants and can do even more.

 In addition to the necessary software, EAI also includes the planning and methods to integrate stand-alone applications.
-Enterprise Application Integration is characterised by the fact that it is strongly process-oriented.
+Enterprise Application Integration is characterized by the fact that it is strongly process-oriented.
 This means that data can be exchanged across the entire company, from front to back office and from location A to location Z. For this purpose, the established and familiar software solutions are connected with the help of external third-party software.

 So that the existing applications of the individual business functions are not (have to be) changed, EAI works with adapters.
 These adapters are the glue between the applications and make it possible to transfer data across applications.